aquasecurity/tracee/docs/docs/policies/rules.md

     The kernel tracks which rules matched an event in a single 64-bit value.
 When one event is selected by **more than 64 rules** (counting every policy and detector that selects it), the kernel can no longer represent them all, so it **submits every instance of that event** and lets user space match the rules beyond the 64th.
-Reporting stays correct, but the in-kernel reduction for that event is lost.
-This is uncommon, but worth knowing for very large policy sets.
+The in-kernel reduction for that event is lost.
+Reporting stays correct except in one edge case: a rule beyond the 64th that is scoped by *executable* or *tree/follow* is re-checked in user space, so for an event from an already-exited process (which can no longer be re-checked) it may over-report.
+Uncommon, but worth knowing for very large policy sets.

 ## How filters compose across policies (performance)